chombo-discharge/chombo-discharge/paper/paper.md

 # Statement of need

 There is already a number of discharge simulation codes currently available.
-Commercial codes used for simulating discharges include COMSOL, ANSYS Fluent, OpenFOAM, PLASIMO, VSIM/VPIC, and Vizglow.
+Commercial codes used for simulating discharges include COMSOL, ANSYS Fluent, PLASIMO, VSIM/VPIC, and Vizglow.
-Several non-commerical codes also exist, such as Afivo-streamer [@Teunissen:2017], which also uses Cartesian AMR.
+Several non-commerical codes also exist, such as Afivo-streamer [@Teunissen:2017], which is also open source and uses Cartesian AMR.

 While chombo-discharge is not the only open-source discharge simulation code, it has a number of unique features.
 In particular, chombo-discharge supports complex geometries, and is therefore useful in many discharge-related science applications.